Real-Serious-Games/Factory/README.md

 RSG Factory now has code examples!

 !!
-Documentation and better usability coming soon !!
+Documentation and improved usability for singletons coming soon !!